-The Office of Research is the university's central point connecting scientists on campus or associated with Waterloo to opportunities for funding and a variety of services, including commercialization.
+The Office of Research is the university's central point connecting scientists on campus or those associated with Waterloo to opportunities for funding and services, including commercialization.
 Office of Research staff support researchers through the many phases of research including ethics review and managing funds.

 Research is an integral and intensive area at Waterloo.
-In 2015-16, faculty, staff, and students attracted more than $182 million from public and private sources to fund research across a spectrum of challenges.
+In 2022-2023, Waterloo attracted more than $249.1 million from public and private sources to fund research across a spectrum of challenges.
 Waterloo's strength in research excellence is supported by partnerships with industry, creating opportunities that generate new knowledge and further Canada's economy.